CBSDLab/sandbox-mermaid/README.md

 # sandbox-mermaid
-Sandbox for testing mermaid scripting
+Sandbox for testing Mermaid scripting to draw diagrams.
+Information on Mermaid can be found [here](https://mermaid.js.org/).